Gourry Gabriev: Characterization and appearances

+Tokyopop described Gourry as being "quite dense" and having "obtuseness"; at one point Lina states in the light novel series that he has "the strength of a troll and the brains of a jellyfish", and Tokyopop stated that this is "a more-than-astute assessment."
 Though his intelligence in most every day things is severely lacking, he is an incredible swordsman, performing extremely well against both regular and supernatural foes in the heat of battle.
 He also often shows excellent skills of observation, intuition, and is a good judge of character, though sometimes it comes a bit late to be of any good.
 A rather notable example of his exceptional observational skills is that he apparently figured out Xellos was not human long before anyone else did.
 When questioned about why he never said anything sooner about it, Gourry further dumbfounded everyone when he stated he thought it was obvious.
 He also noted in the novels that he was well aware that Lina was a sorceress when he first met her.
 While Gourry may not be the smartest of characters, his ignorance is purposefully beneficial to helping the audience understand what is going on; hence making him a device for exposition.
 The other three main characters are well educated and have knowledge regarding the cosmology and history of the world which is assumed everyone in the world would know.
 Since Gourry, however, does not know or remember these facts, it forces the other three to verbalize these facts, which allows for the audience to learn what is assumed to be well known - even the author himself admitted to be making use of this fact.
 In the original novels, his intelligence is portrayed more as tactless and slightly out of-the-loop rather than idiotic, as the novels are written from Lina's point of view and thus she is able to explain situations through narration rather than having to resort to Gourry's supposed faulty memory.
 In the novels, it is also heavily implied that Gourry tends to purposely obfuscate his intelligence most of the time to annoy or tease Lina, as well as deceive others into underestimating him.